msroot/vanity/README.md

 # Vanity

-Vanity uses PHP's [Reflection](http://php.net/reflection) API to generate source code reference documentation.
+**Vanity is a tool that generates documentation from PHP source code by using _reflection_.** It is currently of a beta quality.

-It has a very simple, lightweight, non-robust parser for the [NaturalDocs](http://naturaldocs.org) source code comment format.
-PHPDoc support is coming soon.
-It is currently of a beta quality.
+Vanity was created as a much-improved replacement for [NaturalDocs](http://naturaldocs.org), but now that the code is stabilizing, I'm looking at implementing support for PHPDoc syntax as well.
+My hope is that it will one day supplant PHPDocumentor to become the de-facto standard for documentation generation in PHP.

 ## Why?